grpc/proposal/A72-open-telemetry-tracing.md

 ### Migrate to OpenTelemetry: In Binary
 The OpenCensus [shim](https://github.com/open-telemetry/opentelemetry-java/tree/main/opencensus-shim)
 (currently available in Java, Go, Python) allows binaries that have a mix of OpenTelemetry and OpenCensus dependencies to export trace spans from both frameworks, and keep the correct parent-child relationship.
 This is the recommended approach to migrate to OpenTelemetry in one binary gradually.
 Note that the in-binary migration and cross-process migration can be done in parallel.

-The shim packages that bridge two libraries works as follows, considering the following migration scenarios example:
+The shim package that bridges two libraries works as follows, considering the following migration scenarios example:

 ```agsl